niess/mulder/docs/source/flux.rst

 In discrete mode, the muon trajectory and the energy loss are stochastic.
 Therefore, a given observation state, :math:`S_1`, is associated with several reference states, :math:`S_{0,i}`.
-In this case, a Monte Carlo estimate of the local flux is obtained as
+In this case, a Monte Carlo estimate of the altered flux is obtained as

 .. math::
    :label: discrete-flux